jjvanzon/Circular-Language-Spec/spec/parameters/relations-between-commands-and-objects.md

 ![](images/1.%20Relations%20Between%20Commands%20&%20Objects.012.png)

-In Encircle both points of view, commands being part of objects, and commands being independent entities with parameters, are equally visible in the language.
+In Circular both points of view, commands being part of objects, and commands being independent entities with parameters, are equally visible in the language.

 #### Object Relations